• Skip to primary navigation

 • Preheat oven to 450 degrees Fahrenheit.

 • In a large skillet, brown the meat.
 While browning, add chopped green onions.
-Add salt, pepper, and garlic to season to taste.
+Add salt, pepper, and minced garlic & season to taste.
 When browned, set aside to cool.

 • Grease the bottom and sides of skillet.
 Line the bottom of the skillet with one of the pre-made crusts.